carlescliment/calendar-bundle/README.md

 ### 5. Map event class

 Create an entity and inherit the base Event class.
 The only mandatory field you have to add is "id" to map your entity properly.
+Don't forget to update your database schema.

 NOTE: At the moment it works only with Doctrine.
 Contribution to provide other drivers will be very appreciated.